MalikHettige/desync-saml-orm-ssti-chain/study-guides/01-desync-study-guide.md

 ### Step 4 — Watch for CDN-edge desync specifically

-If Ir captured “stolen” responses come back looking like they belong to a completely different, unrelated site, I may have triggered the desync inside the CDN’s shared edge infrastructure rather than Ir target’s own backend — meaning I can potentially route to arbitrary domains hosted on that CDN.
+If my captured “stolen” responses come back looking like they belong to a completely different, unrelated site, it means I may have triggered the desync inside the CDN’s shared edge infrastructure rather than my target’s own backend — meaning I can potentially route to arbitrary domains hosted on that CDN.
 This is high-severity and also the kind of finding that triage teams initially doubt — be ready to document it thoroughly (which domain each response belongs to, and confirmation that domain is hosted on the same CDN).

 ---